 In most cases, rhinoplasty patients receive either a combination of local anesthesia and sedation or general anesthesia.
 General anesthesia is safest, as it allows the doctor to protect the patients airway during surgery.

 What happens during the surgery for rhinoplasty?

 During the rhinoplasty surgery, incisions are made either inside of the nose (closed rhinoplasty) or inside of the nose along with a small incision made on the underside of the nose between the nostrils (open rhinoplasty).
-With the incisions made, the surgeon will separate the skin from its underlying framework.
+With the incisions made, the facial plastic surgeon will separate the skin from its underlying framework.
 The bone and cartilage will then be sculpted to achieve the desired shape.
 The skin is then re-draped and the incisions are closed.